krtkush/krtkush.github.io/_posts/2017-03-29-android-recyclerview-tracking-view-time.md

       }
     }

+**(a) Finding the items that are visible on the screen**

 The way we go about finding the items that are visible to the user is by using `findFirstVisibleItemPosition()` and `findLastVisibleItemPosition()` methods provided by the Android SDK.
 These methods return the first and last items partially or completely visible.
 Now, by knowing the positions of these two items, we can find all the item between them and conclude that those items are visible too.

 Do note, the method `findLastVisibleItemPosition()` can return the item right below the last visible item because technically, it fetches the last attached item in the RecyclerView.

 To the above two methods, it does not matter whether the item is partially visible or completely.
 We could have substituted them with `findFirstCompletelyVisibleItemPosition` and `findLastCompletelyVisibleItemPosition` respectively had we wanted to ignore the partially visible views.
 But, in our case it does not make any difference, we can use any of those methods.

+**(b) Figuring out the visible percentage of a view (w.r.t. height)**

-To filter out the partially visible views we have `getVisibleHeightPercentage()` that measures the percentage of a view actually on the screen (in terms of height).
-We can set a threshold (of, for example, 40%) and ignore any view visibility below that point.
+To filter out the partially visible views we have `getVisibleHeightPercentage()` method that measures the percentage of a view actually on the screen (in terms of height).
+We can set a threshold (of, for example, 40%) and ignore any view whose visibility is below that point.

 The final data is stored in an ArrayList of `TrackingData`.

+When it comes to tracking user behaviour on a RecyclerView, we can lot more functionality - like tracking taps on views inside the list item or on the item itself.
+Though, all this is beyond the scope of this article.